AlpenmeisterCustoms/Meisterboard-Zero/README.md

 * Smallest possible size, while all GPIOs are easily accessible.
 * USB-C port easily and cheaply replaceable in case it ever fails from plugging and unplugging cables.
 * Comes with a USB-A host breakout board.
 * Modular design makes it useful for various controller builds, including flatbox style controllers, very small builds or those that need flexible placement of the USB-C and USB-A ports.
+* Cheaper to produce and ship than having full size boards with embedded components, especially considering the current unpredictable global tariff regime.

 ## License